-- Students included in the denominator who earn a Florida standard diploma, performancebased diploma, or equivalent (GED) in the cohort year or subsequent year. - Diploma codes can be found on pages 11-13 of this document.
+- Students included in the denominator who earn a Florida standard diploma, performance-based diploma, or equivalent (GED) in the cohort year or subsequent year. - o Diploma codes can be found on page 9 of this document.

 Grade Advancement (100 points)